GDPR for sales: How to find new customers without breaking the law!

-- How will sales prospecting change under GDPR?
+- How has sales prospecting changed under GDPR?

 - 7 ways to find new customers (without breaking the law!)